pretix/pretix-docs/docs/tutorial/continuous-operation/event.md

 ![Screenshot of page titled "Congratulations!
 You just created an event!", showing a button for creating a first product, and ten tabs for switching to different settings.](../../assets/screens/event-series/create-event-series4.png "Create new event step 4 screenshot" )

 pretix will now land us on the "General settings" page for the event series.
-We will provide a general email address at which our customers can contact us in the "Contact address" field.
+In the "Contact address" field, we will provide a general email address at which our customers can reach us.
-Our shop page footer will display this email address with the label "Contact event organizer".
+Our shop page footer will display this email address with the label "Contact".
 We will also provide a URL to legal imprint information for our organization's online presence in the "Imprint URL" field.
 These two pieces of information are mandatory for our ticket shop to go live.